-Ebby HallidayPosted by Kristin Kaufman on March 16th, 2011 :: Filed Under: Smooth Landing
+Ebby HallidayPosted by Kristin Kaufman on March 16th, 2011 :: Filed Under: leadership, Smooth Landing

 Recently, I had the extreme honor of attending the 100th birthday party of Ebby Halliday, founder and chairman of the board of Ebby Halliday, REALTORS, at the Mort Meyerson Symphony Center.
 It was an extraordinary evening.
 Ebby always dreamed of being a bareback rider in the circus; thus, how fitting that the theme was a Texas-size circus complete with cotton candy, carousels, and a world-class concert.